ALK Bear Put Spread Strategy

 What is a bear put spread on ALK?

 A bear put spread on ALK is the bear put spread strategy applied to ALK (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With ALK stock trading near $37.01, the strikes shown on this page are snapped to the nearest listed ALK chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ALK stock at $45.90 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ALK chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ALK bear put spread max profit and max loss calculated?